Naim-Mousa/OpenMP-Linear-Equation-Solver/README.md

 ## Files

-  - netID.c: The source code file.
+  - `equations.c`: The source code file.

 ## How to Compile